 When the weather and tide are right, you can capture the castle’s reflection here.

 Eilean Donan Castle has featured in many films, including the 1995 movie “Loch Ness” starring Ted Danson.
 It was used in a few shots in place of Urquhart Castle (which is the real castle on Loch Ness).
 It also featured in the promotional video for the Highland Year of Culture 2007.
 On a clear day it’s possible to see the Isle of Skye from the castle.

 Donan House is the nearest Bed & Breakfast, where you can enjoy your breakfast with magnificent views of Loch Duich, and you could also spot porpoises and seals.

 At that time the castle offered the perfect defensive position.
 It’s said to have its own ghosts, but that has not deterred a few celebrities from having their wedding there.
 Quite rightly, Eilean Donan is often described as the most beautiful castle in Scotland.

 Find A Hotel In Scotland.
 Different providers, different prices, and user reviews.
-Save time and money, search them here for the best deal.
+Save time and money, search hotels here for the best deals.